jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 - Optimum environment by species
 - Inoculating
 - Connecting culture to airway system
-- Using hemocytometer to count algae cells
+- Using hemocytometer to count algae cells / when to feed the algae to the oysters
 - Making saltwater
 - Weekly tasks